BackofenLab/Cherri/README.md

 - no_bps : number of base pairs within the interaction
 - GC_content: GC content of the interaction side
-- max_inter_len: the maximum interaction side calculated by the length of the target sequence and query sequence lenght
+- max_inter_len: the maximum interaction side calculated by the length of the target sequence and query sequence length
 - no_seeds: numbers of possible seeds within the interaction

 - inter_len_normby_bp: the maximum interaction length divided by the number of base pairs with the interaction
-- bp_normby_inter_len: number of base pairs within the interaction divided by the maximum lenthe at the interaction
+- bp_normby_inter_len: number of base pairs within the interaction divided by the maximum length at the interaction
-- mfe_normby_GC: MFE devieded by the GC content
+- mfe_normby_GC: MFE divided by the GC content
-- max_ED_normby_GC: max_ED devieded by the GC content
+- max_ED_normby_GC: max_ED divided by the GC content
-- E_hybrid_normby_GC: E_hybrid devieded by the GC content
+- E_hybrid_normby_GC: E_hybrid divided by the GC content
 - complex_target: sheenon entropy of target sequence
 - complex_query: sheenon entropy of query sequence